National Lockdown - advice and guidance

 - Training and support offered by Key Stage Leads to all staff to ensure feedback is balanced between next steps/corrections and motivational responses to encourage further engagement.

 - We have offered Kindles and laptops to those families who do not have enough devices to enable access to work.

 - Paper copies of work have been shared with those families who either find this more manageable or require differentiated activities and learning.

 - Designated safeguarding leads meet weekly to monitor engagement and identify those children who staff have not had any communication with for a welfare call or home visit.

 Allocation of places

-Following the announcement on Monday 4th January at 8.00pm by Boris Johnston, The Wilfred Owen School will only remain open for Vulnerable Children and those children where both parents are in jobs critical to the Covid response or where a single parent has a job vital to the Covid response.
+If schools are instructed to close, The Wilfred Owen School will only remain open for Vulnerable Children and those children where both parents are in jobs critical to the Covid response or where a single parent has a job vital to the Covid response.

 Free School Meals support

-Boxes contain the items shown below.
+Boxes contained the items shown below.

 Support, advice and guidance